Santa Clarita Valley History In Pictures

 1920s postcard: "Baking bread — Navajo fashion.
 Harry Carey Trading Post, Saugus, California."

-Actor Harry Carey (Sr.) established a rancho at the mouth of San Francisquito Canyon in the late 1910s.
-The ranch included the Carey's wooden ranch home as well as several outbuildings and the Harry Carey Trading Post, which was a tourist attraction that included billed entertainment from Native American and other performers, along with a store that sold Western and Indian curios.
+Actor Harry Carey (Sr.) acquired a homestead at the mouth of San Francisquito Canyon in 1916 and established a rancho.
+The ranch included the Carey's wooden ranch home as well as several outbuildings and the Harry Carey Trading Post, which was a tourist attraction that included billed entertainment from Navajo Indians and other performers, along with a store that sold Western and Indian curios.
 The ranch was occasionally used for filming.
-The Careys' son, Harry Carey Jr., who would follow in his father's acting footsteps, was born in the Carey ranch home in 1921.
+The Careys' son, Harry Carey Jr. (Dobe), who would follow in his father's acting footsteps, was born in the Carey ranch home in 1921.

 The trading post washed away in the St. Francis Dam disaster of March 1928 and was not rebuilt.
+The Indians left about a month earlier, son Dobe said in a 2005 interview.
+Dobe said a shaman saw "a big crack and predicted it would break."
 The ranch house was situated at a higher elevation and survived the flood, only to burn down in 1932.
 The Careys replaced it by building a Spanish adobe home, which they sold with the rancho in 1945.

 Harry Carey was born Henry DeWitt Carey II on January 16, 1878 on 116th Street in the Bronx section of New York City.
 His father was a special-sessions judge and president of a sewing machine company.
 Harry attended a military academy but declined an appointment to West Point, instead trying his hand as a playwright.